customercare@ciaservices.com | Toll Free 866-219-0563 | Houston 713-981-9000 | San Antonio 210-490-0000

 Agreed Judgment (Legal Terms) [ + ]

 If the parties agree to terms on settling a lawsuit, an "Agreed Judgment" is submitted to the Court for the judge’s signature to conclude the lawsuit.
+Once signed, it has the same legal effect as a judgment rendered by the court.

-AMS® (HOA Jargon) [ + ]
+AMS (HOA Jargon) [ + ]

 Association Management Specialist.
 The AMS® designation is awarded by the Community Associations Institute to managers that have pursued advanced training and education.
 The designation indicates the manager has the knowledge, experience, and integrity to provide the best possible service to associations.
 AMS® designees have made a commitment to continuing education and must adhere to a professional code of ethics.